 Look at your laptop or computer specs to see which shared outputs is prioritize.
 The HDMI connection and the back USB Type-C connector may share a single display output, and this means you cannot use both ports to connect to an external monitor.

 Another example would be laptops with USB-C with no display outputs.

 Summarily, the T590’s HDMI and USB 3.1 Type C Gen 1 share display outputs, and you can’t use them at the same time.
 Regardless, the HDMI port may work with the USB 3.1 Type C Gen 2/Thunderbolt 3 (Lightning bolt right next to the port).

-Of note, the USB 3.1 Type C Gen 1 port on the T590 has the function of DisplayPort and Power Delivery.
+Of note, the USB 3.1 Type C Gen 1 port on the T590 has the DisplayPort and Power Delivery function.